IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 ### Download ZIP File and Extract Files

 The first step is to get set up with the deployment files you'll need.
-Download the zip file linked in the table below for the Azure Download for the version you are installing.
-In most cases, you should install the latest version.
+Download the ZIP file linked in the following table, Azure Download column, for the latest version.

-1. Unzip the zip file to extract the following files, needed for the deployment:
+1. Unzip the ZIP file to extract the following files, needed for the deployment:

    - `vault.json` and `vault.parameters.json`
    - `vnet.json` and `vnet.parameters.json`